 4. If the owners and royalty owners have not agreed to pool their interests within 120 days of the issuance of a certificate of compliance, the operator of the well shall apply for a hearing to issue a pooling order.

 Section 5.
-Horizontal Unitization and Pooling for Deep Well Reservoirs.
-(1) In accordance with the procedures established in this section, the commission shall unitize a productive deep well reservoir for the drilling of deep horizontal wells for the purposes of:
+Horizontal Unitization and Looking for Deep Well Reservoirs.
+(1) In accordance with the procedures established in this section, the commission shall unitize a productive deep well reservoir for the drilling of horizontal wells for the purposes of:

 (a) Achieving a greater ultimate recovery of oil and gas from the reservoir;